DUNE/p3s/README.md

 ./dataset.py -R -j '{"name":"test", "ext":".tst", "comment":"testing"}'

+If you no longer need the datatype you created (perhaps as the result of testing), it can be removed from the server as folllows:

+./dataset.py -D test

 ## Embedded documentation
 Many directories contain .md files that are easy to read in the browser on GitHub by just clicking on a file.
 Some of the more important instructions